-Ralph Vaughan Williams (1872-1958) began to write in his early twenties.
+Ralph Vaughn Williams (1872-1958) began to write in his early twenties.
 He continued to compose and teach until his passing at the age of 86.
 Williams authored operas, concertos, chamber music, choral works, and songs.
 He collected dozens of folk songs and edited the English Hymnal.
 He taught at the Royal College of Music, encouraging women composers.
 He is now recognized as an important composer mostly in Great Britain but unjustly ignored in the United States, a situation that could be remedied only if those in charge of the programming of symphony and chamber music concerts started to look beyond the very short list of works that season after season return to our concert halls in numbing sameness.

 Even Williams’ exquisite Fantasia on a Theme by Thomas Tallis is found these days only in some recordings but not in any live performance that I can recall, not in these shores.